Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Exploiting integrability

 Recall from the introduction that an \emph{$(L^1,L^0)$-measure equivalence coupling from $H$ to $G$} is a measure equivalence coupling $(\Omega,\mu)$ between $H$ and $G$ for which there exists a fundamental domain $X_G$ for the $G$-action on $\Omega$ such that for each $h\in H$, where $c:H\times X_G\to G$ is the associated measure equivalence cocycle, and $|\cdot |_G$ is a word length on $G$ associated to some finite generating set.

-\begin{prop} Let $G$ be a right-angled Artin group with $|\Out(G)|<+\infty$, let $\B$ be its right-angled building, and let $H$ be a countable group with bounded torsion.
+\begin{prop} Let $G$ be a right-angled Artin group with $|\Out(G)|<+\infty$, let $\B$ be its right-angled building, and let $H$ be a countable group with bounded finite subgroups.
 Assume that there exists an $(L^1,L^0)$-measure equivalence coupling from $H$ to $G$.

 Then $H$ acts on $\B$ with virtually infinite cyclic stabilizers of rank $1$ vertices. \end{prop}